 Patient Opinion succeeds in giving them more say; the only question is: will the government listen?

 Want to share your NHS experience or compare account from other patients who were treated at your local hospital?
 Visit www.patientopinion.org.ukLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.